-Mirko Turla, Polestar Pilates-certified instructor and educator, Italian
+Hear from Mirko Turla, Polestar Pilates-certified instructor and educator:

 “While I love Muay Thai classes, cycling, bootcamps and running, my passion is firmly grounded in yoga.
 After facing three challenging pregnancies, I discovered yoga, which not only enhanced my strength, but also had a beautiful impact on my life.
 I decided to study this restorative practice and share it with others.
 My classes focus on movement with breath, building balance, gaining flexibility and improving posture.
 Yoga is suitable for everyone across all ages.
 As long as you are patient and approach the practice with an open mind, you can experience a myriad of benefits from yoga – heightened concentration, improved clarity and optimism, just to name a few.”

-Daniel Dittmar, Polestar Pilates certified instructor and educator, Australian
+Hear from Daniel Dittmar, Polestar Pilates certified instructor and educator:

 “I’ve been teaching Pilates for 18 years.
 I enjoy helping people discover what their body can do through movement – whether it’s overcoming chronic pain, gaining an improved posture or running without pain and injuries.
 It’s always interesting to see my clients’ surprise when they’re able to complete something they’d initially thought was impossible.
 Pilates is so versatile that it can be tailored to suit those who are just starting to enhance their fitness routine, athletes who want to boost their performance or someone overcoming an injury.
 Interestingly, many people think that Pilates is either too easy or too difficult!
 However, when it’s taught and done right, you will experience improvements in your body and reap the many benefits.”